 /opt/dsm/dsm_c -action agentHBPublicServerCertificate -delete

-By default, the Deep Security Manager will revert to using a self-signed certificate.
+By default, Deep Security Manager reverts to using a self-signed certificate.